 There are several reasons why a user might need to restore their bitcoin wallet.
-They may have lost their device, be migrating from a different application or have deleted their wallet application.
+They may have lost their phone or accidentally deleted their wallet application.
+Perhaps they have simply bought a new phone and wish to migrate their wallet over.
 Regardless of why, it’s important that your wallet application has an easy way for users to recover their funds.

 Next, let’s take a deep dive into requesting bitcoin.